spellshift/realm/docs/_docs/dev-guide/eldritch.md

 5. Test edge cases.

 **Tips**
-Any methods added to the Eldritch Standard Library should have tests collocated in the method's `<name>_impl.rs` file.
+Any methods added to the Eldritch Standard Library should have tests collocated in the method's `<function>_impl.rs` file.
 Here are a few things to keep in mind:
 * Tests should be cross platform
     * Rely on [NamedTempFile](https://docs.rs/tempfile/1.1.1/tempfile/struct.NamedTempFile.html) for temporary files
     * Rely on [path.join](https://doc.rust-lang.org/stable/std/path/struct.Path.html) to construct OS-agnostic paths